 I WILL WRITE!!!

-- I will write items which can/will be used in my own published/self-published family history.
+2. I will write items that can/will be used in my own published/self-published family history.

-- You can also make you stories more interesting ......
+6. You can also make your stories more interesting ......

 Now that you’ve identified what you have in the context of beginning to write your Family History in bits and pieces, let’s look at some possible topics you might want to use.